Portable Dalek Voice Modification Ring Modulator Circuit

 So far so good.
 Every so often though, customers want a whole portable unit to do a Dalek voice, and they want do make it themselves rather than buy one of the plastic Chinese things.
 So, back in 2011 I knocked together a breadboard for a bit of amusement, and just to make sure that my claim of being able to make a Dalekky sounding voice with that basic ring modulator core would be possible.
 We're on Interesting Electronics here rather than Useful Components, so this design is provided as a circuit that has been made and tested.
 It is not available as a kit or board, and I don't claim that this is the best way to do it.
 It is definitely one way to do it though, and I think that it sounds quite good.

-Schematic Circuit Diagram Of The Portable Dalek Voice Modification Unit:
+Schematic Circuit Diagram Of The Portable Dalek Voice Modification Unit

-Portable Complete Dalek Voice Changer Ring
+Portable Complete Dalek Voice

-Modulator Schematic Diagram
+Changer Ring Modulator Electronic Schematic Diagram

-As ever this is displayed here at the width of a postage stamp to stop Google Search Console complaining that it is "not mobile friendly," but users of proper computers can click on the image to enlarge it, or download the pdf at the following link:
+As ever this is displayed here at the width of a postage stamp to stop Google Search Console complaining that it is "not mobile friendly," but users of proper computers can click on the image to enlarge it, or download the pdf at the following link.

 PDF Schematic Circuit Diagram Of Portable Dalek Voice Changer Unit